 In Eastern countries, in the days of old, and even nowadays among backward peoples, women are usually looked down upon by men, and they are often treated not much better than servants or even slaves.
-This has never been the case in the Jewish family, where the Jewish woman is called “the foundation of the home," because of the many duties she has in keeping a kosher home, bringing up the children in the Jewish way of life and generally helping create the right “atmosphere” of Torah and Mitzvoth in the Jewish home.
-Every Friday night, when the men folk come from Shul, finding the table set for the holy Shabbath, with the candles giving a glow of light and warmth throughout the home, the father and the boys sing that well-known hymn “Eishet Chayil", to the Jewish “Woman of Worth,” which was composed by King Solomon in the Proverbs.
-We are proud of the Mothers of our people, and are proud especially of the fact that we had seven women prophetesses, who played an important part in shaping the history, of our people, and who inspire us to this day.
+This has never been the case in the Jewish family, where the Jewish woman is called “the foundation of the home” because of the many duties she has in keeping a kosher home, bringing up the children in the Jewish way of life, and generally helping create the right “atmosphere” of Torah and Mitzvot in the Jewish home.
+Every Friday night, when the menfolk come from Shul, finding the table set for the holy Shabbat, with the candles giving a glow of light and warmth throughout the home, the father and the boys sing that well-known hymn “Eishet Chayil” to the Jewish “Woman of Worth,” which was composed by King Solomon in Proverbs.
+We are proud of the mothers of our people, and are proud especially of the fact that we had seven women prophetesses who played an important part in shaping the history of our people, and who inspire us to this day.
 One of these seven prophetesses was Deborah, whose story we bring you here, and whose famous “Song of Deborah” we read on the very Shabbath when we read the famous “Song of Moses,” which was recited for the first time after the miraculous crossing of the Red Sea.

-This was the time when the Jewish people had not yet become united under one king, which came later, in the time of King Saul and King David.
+This was the time when the Jewish people had not yet become united under one king, which came later, in the times of King Saul and King David.
 During Deborah’s time the twelve tribes of Israel lived more or less independently, each one in his part of the country.
 The neighboring peoples often took advantage of this fact, making trouble now for one tribe, now for another.
 The trouble came whenever the Jewish people abandoned the ways and laws of the Torah and started to imitate the ways of their heathen neighbors.
 But under the cruel oppression of the enemy, they cried out to G‑d and returned to Him with all their heart.
-Then G‑d sent them a great leader who delivered them from the oppression, and continued to teach them and keep them in the way of the Torah as long as he lived.
-When this leader, who was called judge, passed on, the Jews, left without a spiritual guide, fell back into their old ways, and immediately trouble waited at their door.
+Then G‑d sent them a great leader who delivered them from the oppression, and who continued to teach them and keep them in the way of the Torah as long as he lived.
+When this leader, who was called a Judge, passed on, the Jews—left without a spiritual guide—fell back into their old ways, and immediately trouble waited at their door.

 This was the home of Heber the Kenite, who was a descendant of Jethro, the father-in-law of Moses.
 Heber had been on good terms with Jabin, king of Hazor, and Sisera felt safe in hiding there.
 But he did not reckon with Jael, the wife of Heber.
 She was a fair-minded woman who was shocked at Sisera’s cruel treatment of the oppressed Jews.
 Now she decided to punish him for it, seeing it was in her hands to do so.
 She tiptoed into the room where Sisera had fallen asleep from sheer exhaustion.
 Cautiously she approached him and, with all her might, drove a long nail through his temple, putting an end to his chances of doing any further harm to anybody.